chandrasekhar7/LINUX_RH342-study/README.md

-# Note:  I have not taken this exam yet so there's absolutly nothing in this document that has anything to do with the exam.
-I am bound by a non-disclosure agreement so plase don't ask me anything about the exam.
+# Note:  I have not taken this exam yet so there's absolutely nothing in this document that has anything to do with the exam.
+I am bound by a non-disclosure agreement so please don't ask me anything about the exam.

+# Things to Remember:

+Ensure services are set to restart on reboot.
+Check those SELinux labels!
+Ensure SELinux booleans are set permanently with "-P".
+Ensure the firewall rules are permanant and firewalld is set to restart on reboot (if applicable).

 TODO:  man page that shows how to initiate crash
        man page that has password,keyboard-interactive for SSH

+Things I don't have a full grasp on:

+aide, stap, pcp, pmlogger, pmval

 # Chapter 1:  Using the Scientific Method